Skip to main content Skip to navigation Skip to footer

 Step 1: Pick

-You’ll see ready-made setups for common apps: Postgres, Redis, web servers, and more.
+You’ll find ready-made setups for common apps: Postgres, Redis, web servers, and more.

 Step 2: Apply

-time rdc repo template apply --name app-postgres -m my-server -r my-app
+rdc repo template apply --name app-postgres -m <machine-name> --repository my-app

-Two new files appear in the repo: docker-compose.yml and Rediaccfile.
-The compose file describes the containers; the Rediaccfile defines what happens when the app starts and stops (its up and down lifecycle hooks).
+Two files: docker-compose.yml describing the containers, and Rediaccfile defining what happens when the app starts and stops (its up and down lifecycle hooks).
+The 2>/dev/null hides the connection logs so only the file listing shows.

-docker ps here lists only this repo’s containers.
-Other repos on the same server have their own Docker daemons and are completely invisible from this one.
+Verify what is running. docker ps lists only this repo's containers; other repos on the same server have their own Docker daemons and are invisible from this view.

 Next: Working with Your Repo.